 - Never leave personal property unattended.

 - Don't hesitate to call 9-1-1 immediately if you believe an emergency exists.
-Then contact Public Safety at your location.
+Then contact the College Police at your location.

-Contact Public Safety at (602) 285-7254 if you have any questions concerning emergency procedures.
+Contact the College Police at (602) 285-7254 if you have any questions concerning emergency procedures.